BloomTech-Labs/labs10-taco-run/front_end/README.md

 # Labs10-Taco-Run

-Welcome to our Labs 10 project, Taco Run!
-Here at Taco Run, you can:
+### Welcome to our Labs 10 project: Taco Run, an app made to eat tacos, and make friends along the way
-  - Set up Taco-Meetups that friends, and future-friends can sign up for!
-  - Keep track of your `favorite` taco places!
-  - Keep track of and friends that you meet during your taco meetups!
-  - RSVP for upcoming Taco-Meetups that you look forward to!
 ---
 ## Why build an App Like this?
 - Across the globe, there are millions of tacos eaten per year, but nowhere to keep track of where those yummy, scrumptious, mouth-watering tacos came from!